Categories:

 expr

-An expression of string type (for example, VARCHAR).
+An expression of string type (for example, VARCHAR) that holds valid JSON information.

-The returned value is of type VARIANT and contains a JSON document.
+Returns a value of type VARIANT that contains a JSON document.

 This shows an example of storing different types of data in a VARIANT column by calling TRY_PARSE_JSON to parse strings that contain values that can be parsed as JSON: